 Can I Fix Protector Errors?

-Like we already mentioned, protector errors only occur as warning signs that your receiver system is facing a problem that may become a severe issue if not addressed.
+As we already mentioned, protector errors only occur as warning signs that your receiver system is facing a problem that may become a severe issue if not addressed.

 They are therefore temporary warnings that can be easily resolved.
 Follow our step-by-step guide to be able to fix these errors as they occur.